ejukebox/ejukebox-website/why-us.markdown

 We may be categorised as a [background](https://backgroundmusicguide.com.au/) music provider, but we act as if we're a **foreground** music provider for pubs, clubs, bars, venues, cafes or retail outlets.

 ## How are we different?

-The founders of eJukebox are not focused first and foremost by running a business and simply just making a profit. eJukebox music for businesses is our passion and we live and breath it every single song that is played across all playlists.
+Welcome to eJukebox, where our passion for music transcends mere business endeavors.
+We breathe life into every song that resonates through our carefully curated playlists, because music for businesses is our true calling.

-- We come from a commercial radio background with formal training by industry experts.
-This means that we are best for music scheduling, we know what works and what doesn't, we know what people want to hear and understand the psychology behind it.
+With a foundation rooted in the commercial radio industry and formal training under industry experts, we possess an **innate understanding of music scheduling**.
+We know what works, what doesn't, and what people yearn to hear.
+Delving into the psychology behind music selection, we curate experiences that captivate and engage your audience.

-- We have also worked for Microsoft in highly technical roles, this means that we really understand technology better than the rest
+Our team boasts a rich background, having served in highly technical roles at **Microsoft**.
+This expertise allows us to grasp the intricate nuances of technology better than anyone else in the field.
+We seamlessly blend our musical prowess with technical prowess to deliver a comprehensive solution that excels on all fronts.

-Our solution may be cheaper than the others, however we don't sacrifice on quality.
-As we have expertly designed and crafted our solution in the cloud, we can ensure that we get the [best value for money](http://aka.ms/waf/cost) and [reliability](http://aka.ms/waf/reliability), while at the same time ensuring that we pass on this value on to our customers.
+While our solution may be cost-effective, we refuse to compromise on quality.
+By leveraging cutting-edge cloud technology, we have meticulously designed and crafted a solution that optimizes both [value for money](http://aka.ms/waf/cost) and [reliability](http://aka.ms/waf/reliability).
+This enables us to pass on this value to our esteemed customers, ensuring an unrivaled experience that exceeds expectations.

-- More music available compared to others
-- Intelligent music scheduling with songs on different rotations to other songs
-- Artist and song separation to ensure that you don't hear the same song twice in a row
-- Renowned as a pioneer in the realm of remarkable audio quality as outlined [here](https://hdradio.au)
+When it comes to music availability, we outshine our competitors.
+Our expansive library offers a vast selection, catering to a wide range of tastes and preferences.
+Through intelligent music scheduling, we carefully rotate songs, offering dynamic playlists that keep your audience engaged and enthralled.
+Rest assured, our meticulous attention to detail ensures you never hear the same song twice in a row, maintaining a fresh and captivating atmosphere.

+At eJukebox, we have earned renown as pioneers of [remarkable audio quality](https://hdradio.au).
+We set the bar high and continue to push boundaries, making sure every note and rhythm resonates with pristine clarity.
+We invite you to embark on a sonic journey with us, where audio excellence is guaranteed.

+Step into a world where passion meets expertise, and let eJukebox elevate your business with an unforgettable music experience that will leave a lasting impression.

 ## Spotify
 Everyone often assumes that they can simply play **Spotify** at their venue, such as pubs, clubs, cafes or retail.
 While this can be significantly cheaper, this is strictly prohibited as per [https://support.spotify.com/us/article/spotify-public-commercial-use](https://support.spotify.com/us/article/spotify-public-commercial-use).
 If you think about it, **Spotify** is **one to one**, meaning each individual pays for the legal right to listen to the music (themselves).
 In a pub, there's numerous other people who also listen to the music, and it's these extra people that are not allowed to have a free ride off the individual who owns the **Spotify** subscription.
 This is the reason that **eJukebox** can be slightly more expensive when compared to a **Spotify** subscription, as **eJukebox** is **one to many**.